A super guide for Interrail and Eurail travelersAll you need to know before doing Europe by train

-The favorite option by many backpackers, hostels are a great place to meet people and save money.
+The favourite option by many backpackers, hostels are a great place to meet people and save money.
 Hostels can give you many levels of privacy with the options of private rooms or shared dorms.
-Besides, in Europe hostels can be super stylish and modern.
+Besides, in Europe, hostels can be super stylish and modern.
 Some even have infinite pools, saunas and much more.

-A great way to check the cheaper hotels is to use Booking.com since shows you hotel and hostels.
+A great way to check the cheaper hotels is to use Booking.com to show you hotels and hostels.
 If you’re already a fan, book your nights here in this blog.
 It will have no extra cost and can help us quite a lot.

-Pro tip for every trip: Write down the name of your hotel or hostel, its phone number and address in a piece of paper and take it with you everywhere.
-Please trust me on this one, you don’t want to get lost at night in London or Paris for hours looking for your bed.
+Pro-tip for every trip: Write down the name of your hotel or hostel, its phone number and address on a piece of paper and take it with you everywhere.
+Please trust me on this one; you don’t want to get lost at night in London or Paris for hours looking for your bed.
 Been there, done that, don’t recommend.

 What if you find yourself without a place to sleep?

-You haven’t booked anything in advance and you’ve arrived in a town where everything is full?
+You haven’t booked anything in advance, and you’ve arrived in a town where everything is full?
 Don’t panic!
-I’d never find myself in this situation but I can assure it is not the end of the world.
+I’d never find myself in this situation, but I can assure you it is not the end of the world.

-First thing you must do is to ask if the train station is open all night or find yourself a 24hrs cafe and get your name on the slowest coffee drinker’s wall of fame.
+The first thing you must do is ask if the train station is open all night or find yourself a 24hrs cafe and get your name on the slowest coffee drinker’s wall of fame.